-- Each applicant is required to have at least 3 but no more than 5 letters of recommendation from appropriate academic referees.
+- Recommendation Letter: Each applicant is required to have at least 2 and no more than 5 letters of recommendation from appropriate academic referees.
+As a rule, it is very helpful for the admissions committee to have three or more letters: two is a minimum requirement.
 In the online application system, the applicant will enter the name and email of each recommender.
 The system will then contact the referee directly for their letter.

 - OIST strongly recommends that applicants ask academic referees in advance for permission to list them as recommenders.
 Recommendation letters needs to be submitted by the deadline.
 Referee comments are a very important part of the selection process, and it is the applicant's responsibility to first ensure that referees are willing to submit such a letter, and then that they do submit before the deadline.

 - Recommender’s letters will be treated as confidential material and will not be available to applicants or parties other than OIST faculty members assessing the application.
 In registering a recommender the applicant acknowledges that there is no right to read the recommender’s letter.